Nattie29/Capstone/README.md

 	- Thailand
 #### The User: 👩‍👩‍👧‍👦
 The users will be the world population especially people in selected Asian countries who are stressed from air pollution.
 The outcomes to be aware to create high chances of AQI.
-### The Big Idea: 💡
-The machine learning approach will be using historical AQI data, and historical death causes data.\
-And predict the relationship between air quality and the number of deaths which is assumed that caused by high AQI.\
-Since the impact of the air quality index (AQI) on mortality takes time to become evident, it's crucial to forecast AQI based on each pollutant.Add more datasets that contain many pollutants (O3, PM2.5, PM10, CO2, NO2, CO, SO2)

-**Approach**\
-		- Linear Regression\
-		- Logistic Regression\
-		- Time series\
-		- KNN

 ### The Impact: ⚡
 The results of this project should raise awareness of air pollution and reduce the number of deaths of people by at least 1%, especially in the concerned areas.
 ### The Data: 📄